danialgoodwin/kotlin--static-blog-generator/README.md

 TODO:
-- Feature: Preload pages when links are hovered
+- Add ability to generate other pages